 © 2012 IEEE.
 Personal use of this material is permitted.
 Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.

 Carberry, Adam; Siniawski, Matthew T.; and Dionisio, John David N., "Standards-Based Grading: Preliminary Studies to Quantify Changes in Affective and Cognitive Student Behaviors" (2012).
-Computer Science Faculty Works.
-Paper 7.
+Electrical Engineering & Computer Science Faculty Works.
+7.